zhihou7/HOI-CL/README.md

 FCL inspires a lot to combine the object feature from object dataset and verb feature (i.e. ATL on HOI detection).
 ATL further gives a lot of insight to us in HOI understanding.
 We are still working on the relationship between HOI understanding and object understanding, the compositionality of HOI.

-#### Different Object Detectors
+### Different Object Detectors
-We illustrate the difference between DRG boxes and VCL boxes in Table 16 in FCL.
-The recall of FCL with DRG box is nearly similar to GT boxes (62.07 (VCL), 82.81(DRG), 86.08(GT) respectively).
+We illustrate the difference between DRG boxes and VCL boxes in Table 16 in FCL. **The recall of FCL with DRG box is nearly similar to GT boxes (62.07 (VCL), 82.81(DRG), 86.08(GT) respectively).**

+### Human Box Verb
+Following VCL, We extract the verb representation from union box in ATL.
+However, we find the verb representation (union box vs human box) has an important effect on affordance recognition.
+Please see https://github.com/zhihou7/HOI-CL/issues/1.
+Thanks for this issue.
+We'll update appendix in the version of arxiv.

 ## Citations
 If you find this series of work are useful for you, please consider citing: